ankur-anand/gojtp/README.md

 by defining few limits on the json structure like length and depth validation on a json, and helps protect your applications from such intrusions.

+ There are situations where you do not want to parse the JSON, but do want to ensure that the JSON is not going to cause a problem.
+Such as an API Gateway.
+It would be a PAIN for the gateway to have to know all JSON schema of all services it is protecting.
+There are XML validators that perform similar functions.

 ### Getting Started
 Installing
 To start using gojtp, install Go and run go get: